tauqeernasir/tssg-syntax-parser/PROPOSAL-DRAFT-V1.0.md

 We refer to A TSSG documents as programs.
 A program may contain expression blocks(schemas, requestbodies, paths, parameters), data types and Ignored lexical grammars(comments, whitespaces, line terminators).

 ### White Spaces
 White space is used to improve legibility of source text and act as separation between tokens, and any amount of white space may appear before or after any token.
-White space between tokens is not significant to the semantic meaning of a TSSG Document, however whißte space characters may appear within a String or Comment token.
+White space between tokens is not significant to the semantic meaning of a TSSG Document, however white space characters may appear within a String or Comment token.

 ### Line Terminators